ragnraok/JParserUtil/README.md

 1. Extract source information, like imports, packge name

-2. Extract class info, include class name, inner class name, annotation modifiers, and retrive the fully qualified name from imports and package declaration(currently not support ``import *``)
+2. Extract class info, include class name, inner class name, annotation modifiers, and retrive the fully qualified name from imports and package declaration(include parse from 'import *')

 3. Extract variable info, include variable name, variable type and the fully qualified from imports and package declaration, variable value(currently only support parse primitive type), and annotations.